marcwright/intro-to-javascript-mw-wdir2/readme.md

 We have two ways to run Javascript... by running a script or by entering the `node` environment in the Terminal. _We're going to introduce two more ways to do it in Chrome next week._

+**NOTE**...
+Once you open my workspace, click on the green bar at the top.
+I'll grant you guys read/write access to my Cloud9 workspace so that you can see my Terminal.
+Be sure to practice the exercises in your `Immediate (Javascript)` tab, not my Terminal:)

 #### Running Javascript from the `node` environment in the Terminal

 In your terminal run `brew install node`